wbt-solutions/openproject_dart_sdk/doc/ProjectsApi.md

 List projects

 Returns a collection of projects.
-The collection can be filtered via query parameters similar to how work packages are filtered.
+The collection can be filtered via query parameters similar to how WorkPackages are filtered.
 In addition to the provided filter, the result set is always limited to only contain projects the client is allowed to see.

 ### Example
 ```dart